demisto/content/Packs/CortexXDR/Integrations/CortexXDRIR/README.md

 ### 36. xdr-blacklist-files
 ***
-Blacklists requested files which have not already been blacklisted or whitelisted.
+Adds requested files to block list if they are not already on block list or allow list.

 #### Base Command